Think BIOS Config Tool V2#

 The Think BIOS Config Tool UI is provided as a PowerShell script that is hosted on the PowerShell Gallery.
 It can be easily installed with the following command:

-The required PowerShell module that support the UI can be installed from the PowerShell Gallery as well:
+The GUI script can install and import the required Lenovo.BIOS.Config module automatically, or if you only need to work directly with the module, it can be installed from the PowerShell Gallery as well:

 (Optional)